Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming

-A crucial property of Euclidean Jordan algebras is the existence of a spectral decomposition for any element, which generalizes the eigenvalue decomposition of a symmetric matrix. \begin{theorem} Let $\E$ be a Euclidean Jordan algebra of rank $\nu$.
-For any element $z \in \E$, there exist pairwise orthogonal primitive idempotents $\{v_{1},\ldots,v_{\nu}\}$ and unique real eigenvalues $\lambda_{1}(z),\ldots,\lambda_{\nu}(z)$ such that
+A crucial property of Euclidean Jordan algebras is that every element admits a spectral decomposition, which generalizes the eigenvalue decomposition of a symmetric matrix. \begin{theorem} Let $\E$ be a Euclidean Jordan algebra of rank $\nu$.
+For any $z \in \E$, there exist pairwise orthogonal primitive idempotents $\{v_{1},\ldots,v_{\nu}\}$ and unique real eigenvalues $\lambda_{1}(z),\ldots,\lambda_{\nu}(z)$ such that

 where the idempotents satisfy

 \end{theorem}